 The nine classifications of dangerous goods are as follows:

 - Flammable Solids

 - Organic Pesticides and Oxidising Substances

 - Corrosive Materials

 - Miscellaneous Dangerous Goods

-Here at nationwide we have a Dangerous Goods Segregation Wheel available for purchase that serves as an incredibly easy to use reference tool that can be stored in the cab of a truck.
+Here at Nationwide Training we have a Dangerous Goods Segregation Wheel available for purchase that serves as an incredibly easy to use reference tool that can be stored in the cab of a truck.
 It complies with the Australian dangerous goods code and is an essential item for those who are dispatching or receiving and transporting dangerous goods.

 What you need to know when transporting and storing dangerous goods

 There are requirements you will need to know about when transporting dangerous goods to maintain the safety of yourself and others.

 You will need to know how to keep your goods separated and in compliance with all rules and regulations.
 It’s important for you know what goods cannot be transported or stored with others, and specifically what those are, as this can lead to highly dangerous reactions like fires and explosions.
 Some goods may need to be stored in separate containers or separate vehicles entirely.